asntech/biasaway/docs/webapp.rst

 Genomic mononucleotide distribution matched
 ===========================================

 This module should be run when the user aims at selecting genuine genomic background sequences from a pool of provided genomic sequences to match the distribution of mononucleotide for each target sequence.
-The model requires both foreground and  a set of genomic background sequences to be drawn as input.
-We also provide several background options for multiple species to choose from.
-First, GC composition of each target sequence is computed and sequences are assigned to bins in steps of 1% GC and the same is applied to the background pool of sequences.
-Then for each target sequence in a given GC bin, it randomly selects a background sequence from the equivalent background 1% GC bin.

 .. figure:: img/module_g.png
    :alt: BiasAway - %GC distribution-based background